MicrosoftDocs/playfab-docs/playfab-docs/features/playerdata/getting-player-profiles.md

 ## Get Player Created time and Last Login time

-In the [PlayerProfileModel](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofilemodel) object there is a fair amount of data about the player.
+In the [PlayerProfileModel](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofilemodel) object there's a fair amount of data about the player.
 In the previous step, a `GetPlayerProfile` was issued, and the response that was received only contained display name information.

 The next step is to get even *more* profile data for the player.
 To do so, call `GetPlayerProfile` with additional fields in the [PlayerProfileViewConstraints](xref:titleid.playfabapi.com.server.accountmanagement.getplayerprofile#playerprofileviewconstraints) request parameter.